 From an early age, Mike yearned to see the world.
-This desire was made evident in two attempts to run away from home before the age of fourteen.
-The first time, Mike made it only 20 miles out of town; the second time he reached a Wenatchee, Washington lumber camp--500 miles away.
+This desire was made evident by the fact that he made two attempts to run away from home before the age of fourteen.
+The first time, Mike made it only 20 miles out of town; the second time he reached a Wenatchee, Washington lumber camp 500 miles away.

 With the outbreak of World War I Mansfield, still only 14 years old, lied about his age and enlisted in the Navy, in which he was to serve for the duration of the war.
-Still seeking to see the world, he then joined the Army for a year as a medical corpsman, followed by a stint in the Marines for another two years.
-Mansfield 's Marine service featured time in Manila , and stints in China , and Japan -- visits which, while very short, were to instill in him a fascination with Asia that endured throughout his life.
-Still a teenager with only a seventh grade education, Mike then returned to Montana and worked as a copper miner in Butte .
+Still seeking to see the world, he then joined the Army for a year as a medical corpsman, followed by a two-year stint in the Marines.
+Mansfield's Marine service featured time in Manila and stints in China and Japan -- visits which, while very short, were to instill in him a fascination with Asia that endured throughout his life.
+Still a teenager with only a seventh grade education, Mike then returned to Montana and worked as a copper miner in Butte.

 Following his graduation, Mike accepted a position at UM as an administrator and professor of Far Eastern history.
-Although he discontinued his work with the University in 1942 to enter politics, he remained for six more decades a permanently tenured Professor of History at UM.
+Although he discontinued his work with the University in 1942 to enter politics, he remained a permanently tenured Professor of History at UM for six more decades.

 Although he was an early supporter of Ngo Dinh Diem, Mansfield led a behind-the-scenes effort to end the Vietnam War beginning in the late sixties.
 As Senate Majority Leader from 1961 to 1976, Senator Mansfield was also pivotal in the rapprochement between Washington and Beijing.
 In April 1977, President Carter appointed him American Ambassador to Japan.
 Reappointed by President Reagan, he continued in that position until 1988, completing the longest tenure of any U.S. Ambassador to Japan.
 After retiring from public service in 1988, the Mansfields returned to Washington, DC, where Mike worked for Goldman Sachs.
-He continued to advise American and Asian leaders large questions related to the Pacific Rim and American-Asian relations until his death -at the age of 98 - in 2001.
+He continued to advise American and Asian leaders on large questions related to the Pacific Rim and American-Asian relations until his death, at the age of 98, in 2001.